ReFleXzZ/mux/README.md

 ## Configuration

 Currently the schema is quite simplistic and only supports creating simple panes and windows.
+Configuration is handled in a .mux.json file (currently no generator) in project root.
+If you create the file after the project is loaded, you will also need to reload the window.

 A configuration should contain at least 1 window, and *every* window will always contain a command.
 Panes are optional but highly recommended.